-There’s not a large sponsored scene, so Vietnamese artists that make it have to scrip and save, learn their craft on their own, and somehow make it.
+There’s not a large sponsored scene, so Vietnamese artists have to scrape and save, learn the craft on their own, and somehow still manage to make it.

 Art galleries come and go.
-Hardly any gallery in Saigon have stood the test of time like Galerie Quynh.
-For the past 10 years, it’s been the venue for many well-received exhibitions from acclaimed artists.
-Possibly one of the most commercially successful galleries in Vietnam.
-Quynh, the founder, has been in Vietnam for around a decade, and she’s cut her teeth in the early days of Vietnam’s art scene.
-She has particular insight into where Vietnamese artists are headed next and travels worldwide bringing rising artists around the world.
+Hardly any galleries in Saigon have stood the test of time, but not Galerie Quynh.
+For the past 10 years, it’s been the venue for many well-received exhibitions from acclaimed artists, and possibly one of the most commercially successful galleries in Vietnam.
+Quynh, the Founder, has been in Vietnam for around a decade, and she’s cut her teeth in the early days of Vietnam’s art scene.
+She has particular insight into where Vietnamese artists are headed next, and travels worldwide bringing rising artists around the world to Vietnam.

 Galerie Quynh – 151/3 Dong Khoi Street, 2nd Floor, District 1, Ho Chi Minh City